 One of the world’s most prized activities is fishing.
 In America specifically, bass fishing is super popular for sport and leisure.
-If you are an angler already, you know just how much passion, thought, and skill goes into bass fishing.
+If you are an angler already, you know how much passion, thought, and skill go into bass fishing.

 One of the best ways to elevate the love for the sport to another level is by doing it professionally.
-Now, not everyone has what it takes to get paid full time as an angler, but there are some steps you can take to elevate your skills and be compensated for it.
+Not everyone has what it takes to get paid full-time as an angler, but there are some steps you can take to elevate your skills and be compensated for it.
 That is by getting bass fishing sponsors.

 What are fishing sponsors?

-Bass fishing sponsorships are deals made with individuals or companies to promote a brand or product.
+Bass fishing sponsorships are deals with individuals or companies to promote a brand or product.
 The sponsors are the ones who are initiating the deal.
 Seems pretty simple, right?
-Well, there is more to it, but this is the basic idea.
+There is more to it, but this is the basic idea.

 What can they do for me?

 There are two main things that you can get from sponsorships; money and products.
 At the highest professional level, both are usually offered.
 Kevin VanDam is paid by Lews to use and advertise their products while also being supplied with the rods and reels themselves.

 Not all deals are this inclusive, and there is a wide range of sponsorship opportunities.
 At the lower level, you may get free or discounted items.
 There is a big gap between the top and the bottom, with several options in the middle.